I-had-a-bad-idea/DocGen/docs/main.md

 }

 ### Purpose
-A dictionary mapping file extensions to their corresponding programming languages.
+A dictionary that maps file extensions to their corresponding programming languages.

 ### Details
-Not specified.
+This dictionary is used to determine the language of a given file based on its extension.
+It helps in identifying which functions or classes are available for documentation generation.

 ### Usage
-Used in the `is_supported_language` function to determine if a file is supported.
+The `is_supported_language` function uses this dictionary to check if a file should be processed.

+### Limitations
+- The dictionary may not cover all possible programming languages, and additional entries may need to be added as new languages are supported.

 ---

 ## ignored_languages ![list](https://img.shields.io/badge/list-gray?style=flat)

-- **Defined on lines:** 47–48
+- **Defined on lines:** 56–57
 - **Symbol kind:** list

 ### Definition
 ignored_languages = []
 ### Purpose
-A list of file extensions to ignore.
+A list to store file extensions that should be ignored during documentation generation.

 ### Details
-Not specified.
+This list is used to exclude certain files from being processed.
+It helps in maintaining a clean and organized project structure.

 ### Usage
-Used in the `is_supported_language` function to determine if a file is supported.
+The `is_supported_language` function uses this list to check if a file should be processed.

+### Limitations
+- Files added to the ignored_languages list may still be processed if they are not supported by any other language or folder settings.

 ---

 ## ignored_folders ![list](https://img.shields.io/badge/list-gray?style=flat)

-- **Defined on lines:** 49–50
+- **Defined on lines:** 59–60
 - **Symbol kind:** list

 ### Definition
 ignored_folders = []
 ### Purpose
-A list of folder names to ignore.
+A list to store folder names that should be ignored during documentation generation.

 ### Details
-Not specified.
+This list is used to exclude certain folders from being processed.
+It helps in maintaining a clean and organized project structure.

 ### Usage
-Used in the `is_allowed_folder` function to determine if a folder is allowed.
+The `is_allowed_folder` function uses this list to check if a folder should be processed.

+### Limitations
+- Folders added to the ignored_folders list may still be processed if they are not supported by any other language or file settings.

 ---

 ## is_supported_language ![function](https://img.shields.io/badge/function-green?style=flat)

-- **Defined on lines:** 52–61
+- **Defined on lines:** 62–75
 - **Symbol kind:** function

 ### Definition